|

 Rule #6.
 Read 10 pages of non-fiction self-development books each day

 The sixth and final requirement of the 75 Hard Challenge is to read 10 pages of non-fiction self-development books each day.
-I enjoy reading and have learned so much from the books I have read.
+The 75 Hard Challenge isn’t just about fitness; it’s about mental toughness and self-growth.

 7 Top Tips For Completing The 75 Hard Challenge - Books